 How to prepare your workplace

-- In order to protect your workplace, you should line it with plastic foil
+- In order to protect your workplace, you should cover it with plastic sheeting

 - Wearing rubber gloves is also recommended